js0823/DeliveryNotifier/README.md

 I wrote this for myself as I became frustrated with Amazon not having enough time slots to deliver my food amid the coronavirus crisis in New York.

+Please note while it works on my testing environments, I haven't tested anywhere else.

 # Current Progress

-- Currently working on Mac and Ubuntu only.
-No Windows testing yet.
+- Now works on Windows, Mac, and Ubuntu.
 - Chrome is the only browser I am using right now.
 - Amazon Fresh and WholeFoods should both work up to navigating to delivery page.
 - Sound is very simple, and it will play it for 1000 times for now when delivery is available.
 Texting would be better but it costs from what I've googled so far.